marked-gil/goodwill-events/README.md

         * Add the user’s like to the total likes of the event and display it
         * Allow user to remove their ‘like’

-* User Story: **Event Seats Page**
+* User Story: **Seat Map Page**
-    > As a user, I can visit the seating page so that see the available seats I can reserve.
+    > As a user, I can visit the Seat Map page so that I can see the seat map of the venue.

     * ACCEPTANCE CRITERIA:
-        * GIVEN the user is signed in, WHEN the user visits the seating page THEN the seat map is displayed.
+        * GIVEN the user is NOT logged in, WHEN the user visits the seat map page THEN the SVG seat map is displayed.
-        * GIVEN the user is signed in, WHEN the user visits the seating page THEN the event’s title, date, and time are displayed.
+        * GIVEN the user is signed in, WHEN the user visits the particular event's seating page THEN the event’s title, date, and time are displayed, along with the event's seat map.

     * TASKS:
-        * Create ‘event seating page’
+        *  Create a generic seat map page for all users (including non-logged-in users) to visit
-        * Add the seat map on the ‘seating page’
+        * Create an 'Event's Seating' page for each specific event
-        * Allow the seat map to pan and zoom
+        * Add the seat map on the 'seating' pages
-        * Display the event’s title, date, and time
+        * Allow the seat map on the specific Event's 'seating' page to pan and zoom
-        * Display the colour legend for the seat map
+        * Display the event’s title, date, time and colour legend on the specific Event's 'seating' page

 * User Story: **Restrict Seat Reservation to Signed-in Members Only**
     > As a user, I can register as a member and sign in so that I can reserve seats.